theaniketraj/VISTA/README.md

 # VISTA

 **VISTA** *(Version Increment and Semantic Tracking Automation)* is a CLI Gradle plugin designed to automate project version management using a `version.properties` file.
-Originally developed as part of the Controlled Environment Integration Engine (CEIE) ecosystem, VISTA represents the evolution of our versioning strategy—from initial automation (CEIE 1.0) through enhanced CLI capabilities (CEIE 2.0), GUI integration (CEIE 3.0), and finally, a focused CLI solution (CEIE 4.0: VISTA).
+Originally developed as part of the Controlled Environment Integration Engine (CEIE) ecosystem, VISTA represents the evolution of our versioning strategy—from initial automation (CEIE 1.0) through enhanced CLI capabilities (CEIE 2.0), (CEIE 3.0), and finally, a focused CLI solution (CEIE 4.0: VISTA).

 ---